g-hodge/Hodge-Data-Science-Portfolio/TidyData-Project/README.md

 ``numpy``

-*If you are having issues, it may be necessary to run the command ``!pip install`` followed by the desired library
+*If you are having issues, it may be necessary to run the command ``!pip install`` followed by the desired library.

 ## Process

-When cleaning the data, I applied Hadley Wickham's three Tidy data principles [Tidy data principles]([https://pages.github.com/](https://vita.had.co.nz/papers/tidy-data.pdf)).
+When cleaning the data, I applied Hadley Wickham's three [Tidy data principles](https://vita.had.co.nz/papers/tidy-data.pdf).
 These principles include...

 1) Each variable must have its own column